 STATEMENT BY H.E.
-MARCIN CZEPELAK HEAD OF THE DELEGATION PERMANENT REPRESENTATIVE OF THE REPUBLIC OF POLAND TO THE OPCW

-THE 99TH SESSION OF THE EXECUTIVE COUNCIL The Hague, March 8-11, 2022
+AMBASSADOR MARCIN CZEPELAK PERMANENT REPRESENTATIVE OF THE REPUBLIC OF POLAND TO THE OPCW AT THE NINETY-NINTH SESSION OF THE EXECUTIVE COUNCIL

-Madam Chairperson, Director-General, Distinguished Delegates,
+Madam Chairperson, Director-General, Distinguished delegates,

-Let me start with expressing Poland's full support for Ukraine and her people in these darkest days of Europe's history since the Second World War.
-We stand united and in solidarity with the Ukrainian nation in their rightful and just fight against the Russian aggressor to defend their country, their freedom, their families and their homes.
+Let me start with expressing Poland's full support for Ukraine and its people in these darkest days of Europe's history since the Second World War.
+We stand united and in solidarity with the Ukrainian nation in their rightful and just fight against the Russian aggressor to defend their country, their freedom, their families, and their homes.